 Shooting range open Saturdays

 The Williams Sportsman's Club (WSC) will have the city shooting range open for members shooting and target practice Saturdays from 9 a.m.-1 p.m. as staffing and weather allows.
-Please check the club's website at www.williamssportsmansclub.org for possible closures, weekday openings, extended hours, special events, etc. A Range Safety Officer (RSO) will be present to coordinate activities.
-Please check in with the RSO upon arrival.
+The club's website, www.williamssportsmansclub.org, lists of closures, weekday openings, extended hours and special events.
+A Range Safety Officer (RSO) will be present to coordinate activities.
+Shooters should check in with the RSO upon arrival.
 Targets are available at the range for a small donation, or bring your own.
 Membership forms are available on the website.
 Those who are interested may call the membership director, Vicki Andros, at (928) 635-1420.

 Big Brothers Big Sisters of Flagstaff (BBBSF) is looking for businesses that have a passion for community service.
-BBBSF needs adult volunteers to be Big Brothers and Big Sisters to elementary school children and with area businesses behind this concept, employees will be inspired to be a part of this great program.
+BBBSF needs adult volunteers to be Big Brothers and Big Sisters to elementary school children and with area businesses behind this concept.
 More information is available from Christina Boyd at (928) 774-0649.

 Thrift shop has a drop off box

-The Bill Williams Senior Thrift Shop has a drop off box that cannot be missed.
+The Bill Williams Senior Thrift Shop has a drop off box.
 It is the red box at the northwest corner of the parking lot.

 All donations are greatly appreciated.
 However, large televisions, furniture, mattresses or kitchen appliances cannot be sold.
 Items donated should be serviceable.

 The drop off is always open for donations.
 During store hours, items may be left at the store.
 Store hours are 8:30 a.m.-12 p.m. and 1-2:30 p.m. weekdays excluding holidays.